On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Hamiltonian forms and quantum dynamics

 Hence, using again~\ref{assump:norm_equiv},

 Using the definition of the operator norm in $\mathcal{B}(\mathcal{H}^+,\mathcal{H}^-)$ we get

 which completes the proof. \end{proof}

 Next we present the main stability theorem.
-This result improves the bounds obtained by A.D.\ Sloan in~\cite{Sloan1981} and T.\ Kato in~\cite[Theorem III]{Kato1973}.
-It is worth to stress that the bounds of type $L^1$ obtained, both in the derivatives and the generators, are crucial to prove the controllability results that we present in Section~\ref{sec:applications}.
+This result improves the bounds obtained by A.D.\ Sloan in~\cite[Theorem 9 and Corollary 10]{Sloan1981} and T.\ Kato in~\cite[Theorem III]{Kato1973}.
+The improvement relies on the fact that this bound can be used for piecewise differentiable generators with respect to an appropriate operator topology.
+This is not the case in the previously mentioned results.
+The stability result by Sloan is obtained under the assumption of uniformly bounded derivatives in the appropriate operator topology, cf.~\cite[Eq.~(7)]{Sloan1981}, which implies that the derivative of the generator must be defined everywhere in the interval.
+In the result by Kato it is required that the time-dependent generator $A(t)$ is continuous in an appropriate operator topology, cf. assumption \cite[Assumption (iii)]{Kato1973}.
+It is worth to stress that the generalisation for piecewise continuous generators and the bounds of type $L^1$ obtained, both in the derivatives and the generators, are crucial to prove the controllability results that we present in Section~\ref{sec:applications}.

 \begin{theorem} Let $I \subset \mathbb{R}$ be a compact interval, $\mathbf{N}\subset \mathbb{N}$ and $\{H_n(t)\}_{n\in \mathbf{N}}$, $t\in I$, be a family of time-dependent Hamiltonians with constant form domain $\mathcal{H}^+$ that satisfies Assumption~\ref{assump:stability_assumptions}.
 Then there is a constant $L$ depending only on $c$ and $M$ such that, for any $j,k\in \mathbf{N}$ and any $t,s \in I$,